 49 rue Bichat 75010 Paris

-The good deal: Daily menu (Monday to Friday from 12:00 PM to 3:00 PM) daily starter + daily main + dessert from the menu for 20 € / daily main + dessert from the menu for 16 € / daily starter + daily main for 15 € / breakfast formula for 8 €
+The good deal: Daily menu (Monday to Friday from 12 PM to 3 PM) daily starter + daily main + dessert from the menu at 20 € / daily main + dessert from the menu at 16 € / daily starter + daily main at 15 € / breakfast package at 8 €

 Terraces in the 11th arrondissement of Paris